Peter Boyle

 Peter Richard Boyle (October 18, 1935 – December 12, 2006) was an American actor.
 He is known for his work as a character actor on film and television and received several awards including a Primetime Emmy Award and a Screen Actors Guild Award.

-He is best known for his role as the patriarch Frank Barone on the CBS sitcom Everybody Loves Raymond from 1996 to 2005.
+He is known for his role as the patriarch Frank Barone on the CBS sitcom Everybody Loves Raymond from 1996 to 2005.
 For his role he received seven nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.
 For his role as Clyde Bruckman in the Fox science-fiction drama The X-Files in 1996 he won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.

 On film, he starred as the comical monster in Mel Brooks's film spoof Young Frankenstein (1974).
 He won praise in both comedic and dramatic parts in Joe (1970), The Candidate (1972), The Friends of Eddie Coyle (1973), Taxi Driver (1976), F.I.S.T.
 (1978) and Where the Buffalo Roam (1980).
 He later took supporting roles in Honeymoon in Vegas (1992), The Shadow (1994), That Darn Cat (1997), and The Adventures of Pluto Nash (2002).

 Early life and education

 Peter Richard Boyle was born in Norristown, Pennsylvania, the son of Alice and Francis Xavier Boyle.
 He was the youngest of three children and had two elder sisters.
 He moved with his family to nearby Philadelphia.

 His father, Francis, was a Philadelphia TV personality from 1951 to 1963.
 Among many other roles, he played the Western show host Chuck Wagon Pete, as well as hosting the after-school children's program Uncle Pete Presents the Little Rascals, which showed vintage Little Rascals and Three Stooges comedy shorts alongside Popeye cartoons.
 He also appeared at times on Ernie Kovacs' morning program on WPTZ (now KYW-TV).

 Boyle's paternal grandparents were Irish immigrants, and his mother was of mostly French, English, Scottish and Irish descent.
 He was raised Catholic and attended St. Francis de Sales School and West Philadelphia Catholic High School for Boys.
 After graduating from high school in 1953, Boyle spent three years in formation with the De La Salle Brothers, a Catholic teaching order.
 He lived in a house of studies with other novices earning a Bachelor of Arts degree from La Salle University in Philadelphia in 1957, but left the order because he did not feel called to religious life.
+He had described living in a monastery as similar to “living in the Middle Ages.”

 While in Philadelphia, he worked as a cameraman on the cooking show Television Kitchen hosted by Florence Hanford.

 After graduating from Officer Candidate School in 1959, he was commissioned as an ensign in the United States Navy, but his military career was shortened by a nervous breakdown.
 In New York City, Boyle studied with acting coach Uta Hagen at HB Studio while working as a postal clerk and a maitre d'.